 Crossing Tergo-La or Tergang La -4135m (Tergo/Tergang means hidden treasure door), toward sombaykha sense of entering a valley of hidden spiritual treasures, it was a pleasant drive from Thimphu to Haa.
-However, from Haa to Sombaykha via Tergo La (81kms) If you have never heard or travelled, I will share a glimpse of what I have seen and experienced.
-Upon reaching Sombaykha Dungkhag, roads are bumpy and difficult for light vehicles, and the only region with two different temperate zones, as it lie in the north but stretches its boundary towards the south, the two southern gewogs of Sombaykha and Gakiling, Haa share its temperature like that of Samtse.
+However, from Haa to Sombaykha via Tergo La (81kms) If you have never heard or traveled, I will share a glimpse of what I have seen and experienced.
+Upon reaching Sombaykha Dungkhag, roads are bumpy and difficult for light vehicles, and the only region with two different temperate zones, as it lies in the north but stretches its boundary towards the south, the two southern gewogs of Sombaykha and Gakiling, Haa share its temperature like that of Samtse.

-After reaching the Sombaykha Dungkhag, we have to drive 2km to the Rongtse Nye car parking and around 40 minutes is just a walk along and across with the Nyachhu (stream) three times to reach the base of the Rongtse Nye.
-Therefore, it will be difficult for the people to visit the Nye in summer because of swollen Nyachhu.
+After reaching the Sombaykha Dungkhag, we have to drive 2km to the Rongtse Nye car parking and around 40 minutes is just a walk along with and across the Nyachhu (stream) three times to reach the base of the Rongtse Nye.
+Therefore, it will be difficult for people to visit the Nye in summer because of swollen Nyachhu.
 Rongtse Nye remained hidden until His Majesty the King’s visit on December 23, 2017.
 Today, the nye gets visitors from places as far, and there is a huge tourism potential providing facilities.

-After reaching the third door (Nyego) breathe becomes heavier, the earth warmer, and the smell of lime and bats suffocates.
+After reaching the third door (Nyego) breathing becomes heavier, the earth warmer, and the smell of lime and bats suffocates.
 The further into the cave, the tunnel becomes narrower, and the further you go, you have to crawl.
 It is pitch dark inside the cave.
 The sharp rock points towards you like icicles.
-But the faithful visitors to take in as a mesh rock resembling mandrel offering, footprint of Guru Rinpoche and the holy pudenda of Khandro Yeshey Tshogyel, among others.
+But the faithful visitors take in a mesh rock resembling a mandrel offering, the footprint of Guru Rinpoche, and the holy pudenda of Khandro Yeshey Tshogyel, among others.
 There are numerous underpasses inside the dark cave.
 Elderlies of the gewog believe that there are more treasures concealed by Guru Rinpoche in Sombaykha.

-Explore yourself the most unique and sacred abode cave of Guru Rinpoche and Khando Yeshey Tshogyal, where you can take a memories and leave footprints after visiting Rongtse Nye in Sombaykha – Gakiling gewog under Haa Dzongkhag.
+Explore yourself the most unique and sacred abode cave of Guru Rinpoche and Khando Yeshey Tshogyal, where you can take memories and leave footprints after visiting Rongtse Nye in Sombaykha – Gakiling gewog under Haa Dzongkhag.